 Also, VTA has assigned Traffic Congestion Relief Program (TCRP) and State Local Partnership Program (SLPP) grants and contributed 2000 Measure A funds to the BART Warm Springs Extension, which was constructed by BART.

-The primary focus in FY2022 related to efforts to secure federal funding for the BSV Phase II extension and to procure the first and largest BSVII design build contract.
+The primary focus in FY2023 related to efforts to secure federal funding for the BSV Phase II extension as well as design, real estate acquisition, and project development efforts.